Peloton Tread review: 100 miles later, here’s what we think

 Connectivity: Wireless and Bluetooth

-As someone who has tested and reviewed treadmills for years, it’s safe to say that the Peloton Tread is one of the best I’ve ever used.
+As someone who has tested and reviewed some of the best treadmills for years, it’s safe to say that the Peloton Tread is one of the best I’ve ever used.
 It’s compact enough to fit into most living rooms, it has a large, easy-to-see screen, and a host of game-changing design features I’ve not seen elsewhere.
 The downside, of course, is the subscription cost.
 Thinking of investing?
 Read my full Peloton Tread review here.

 Peloton Tread review: Price and subscription costs